iden3/docs/mkdocs/docs/services/rhs.md

 - Roots of the identity trees: Claims tree(ClT), Revocation tree(ReT), and Roots tree(RoT).
 - All the nodes of the Revocation tree and Roots tree are public.

-The Reverse Hash Service stores nodes of SMTs (In our case, the CIT / ReT / RoT and identity state.
+The Reverse Hash Service stores nodes of SMTs (In our case, the CIT / ReT / RoT and identity state).
 This service enables users to perform reverse hash lookups and construct proofs of `existence` or `non-existence` of elements without revealing the specific element being proved.
 The main objective of this service is to enhance the privacy and security of iden3 identities while ensuring data integrity.

 ### Non-revocation proof